 Happy Holidays!

-It’s Eve as I write this.
-Brian and I just got home from a round of at Holly Hill Country Club.
+It’s Christmas Eve as I write this.
+Brian and I just got home from a round of golf at Holly Hill Country Club.
 It was pretty and sunny and a high of 65 degrees today.
 I hadn’t golfed since May when my sister Pam and her husband, Gary, visited us for their vacation, and boy, it showed!

 In a nutshell, my golf game sucked.
 You want to know my score?
 129. Yeah, I know, no one scores that!
 And, it’s ironic since I actually had some really great shots, today!
 Honestly, I can hit a straight drive 150 to 180 yards EVERY SINGLE TIME.
 I swear.
 It’s my fairway game and short game that pretty much bite!
 On the worst scoring hole, hole number 7, I hit a fantastic drive, followed by eight additional shots to reach the green.
 Then, for a surprise, I sunk a 30 foot putt, to finish the hole with a 10!
 Seriously.